keil4ni/recipe-analysis/README.md

 <iframe src = "assets/final-model.html" width = "800" height = "600" frameborder = "0"></iframe>

 #### Final Model Conclusion
 Our final model was a major improvement from the base model with the MSE decreasing dramatically from 450036.54 to 472.74 and our R-squared value going from 0.00 to 0.23.
-While the model captures some relationship between the number of steps, number of ingredients, and cooking time, much of the variation remains unexplained, suggesting that other factors also influence cooking time.
+While the model captures some relationship between the number of steps, number of ingredients, and cooking time, much of the variation remains unexplained, suggesting that other factors may also influence cooking time.

 ## Fairness Analysis
 To make sure that our model is fair we will conduct a fairness model to ensure that the model predicts the cooking time (`minutes`) from `n_steps` fairly for both short (under 60 minutes) and long (60 minutes or longer) recipes.

 To do this we will be comparing the absolute prediction errors from these two groups to identify if there ia a bias.

-Null Hypothesis: Our model is fair.
+**Null Hypothesis**: Our model is fair.
 Its precision for short recipes and long recipes are about the same.

-Alternative Hypothesis: Our model is unfair.
+**Alternative Hypothesis**: Our model is unfair.
 Its precision forhort recipes and long recipes are different.

+**Test Statistic**: Difference in mean absolute error between actual and predicted minutes (cooking time)

+**Significance Level**: 0.05

 <iframe src = "assets/fairness.html" width = "800" height = "600" frameborder = "0"></iframe>